SebastienPoncelet/django-setup-practise/Recipe.md

 `$ python3 manage.py runserver`
 - Migrate the DB for the first time according to section 3.
 - Create models according to section 2.
-- Register models in <app_name> admin.py to allow admin interface.
+- Register models in '<app_name>/admin.py' to allow admin interface.
 - Migrate the DB according to section 3.
 - Make unit tests for models according to section 6.
 - Setup the django admin according to section 4.